CPBridge/RIFeatures/README.md

 path on your system.
 You will also need to copy the header files (in the `include` directory) to somewhere your compiler will find them, or point your compiler at them each time.

-A makefile is provided to automate these task on most GNU/Linux operating systems using the `g++` compiler.
+A makefile is provided to automate these tasks on most GNU/Linux operating systems using the `g++` compiler.
 To use this, navigate to the `build` directory and execute the following commands: